hudochenkov/postcss-styled-syntax/README.md

 # postcss-styled-syntax

 PostCSS syntax for template literals CSS-in-JS (e. g. styled-components, Emotion).
-Built to be used as [Stylelint] custom syntax or with [PostCSS] plugins.
+It was built to be used as [Stylelint] custom syntax or with [PostCSS] plugins.

 Syntax supports:

 - Full spectrum of styled-components syntax
 - Deeply nested interpolations
-- Interpolations in selectors, property names and values
+- Interpolations in selectors, property names, and values
 - JavaScript and TypeScript (including files with JSX)
 - All functions:
 	- `styled.foo`